Top of the page

 Most of the time, children recover quickly and have little pain or other symptoms after the surgery.
 Your child will probably be able to go back to school or child care the next day.

-understand what you can expect.
+Surgery can be stressful for both your child and you.
+This information will help you understand what you can expect.
 And it will help you safely prepare for your child's surgery.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter U235 in the search box to learn more about "Ear Tubes: Before Your Child's Surgery."
+Enter U235 in the search box to learn more about "Ear Tubes: Before Your Child's Surgery".

-Current as of:
+Current as of: March 1, 2023

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.